diffplug/spotless/plugin-gradle/README.md

 spotless {
   java {
     palantirJavaFormat()
-    // optional: you can specify a specific version and/or switch to GOOGLE/AOSP style
+    // optional: you can specify a specific version palantirJavaFormat('2.9.0')
-    //   and/or use custom group artifact (you probably don't need this) palantirJavaFormat('2.9.0').style("PALANTIR").groupArtifact('com.google.googlejavaformat:google-java-format')
 ```

 **⚠️ Note on using Palantir Java Format with Java 16+**